jpauli4/simple-skeleton/README.md

 node server.js
 ```

-If you want to deploy your app to heroku use:
+If you want to deploy your app to heroku, use:

 ```
 heroku create